unstoppabledomains/dev-docs/getting-started/glossary.md

 ### G

+* Gas - A fee paid by a user to conduct a transaction or execute a smart contract on the Ethereum blockchain.
+This fee is dependent upon the transaction’s complexity as well as the current demand on the network.
 * GUI (Graphical User Interface) -  A user interface that allows users to interact with electronic devices through graphical icons and audio indicators such as primary notation instead of text-based user interfaces, typed command labels, or text navigation.

 ### I